-UCT has a three-tier residence system that provides different services, governance and management to support undergraduate and postgraduate students on and off campus.
+UCT provides different types of accommodation for undergraduate and postgraduate students, on and off campus.

-Generally speaking, a student will initially enter a fist-tier residence (full catering), move to a second-tier residence (senior catering or self-catering) in subsequent years, and then on to third-tier accommodation (semi-autonomous self-catering).
+Usually, you will start out in a first-tier residence (full catering), move on to a second-tier residence (senior catering or self-catering) and later, stay in third-tier accommodation (semi-autonomous self-catering).

-Each residence has its own history and traditions, but they all strive to achieve excellence in the various spheres of residence life.
-Safety is of paramount importance to UCT, so all residences have strict access control and most are covered by closed circuit television cameras.
+Each residence has its own history and traditions, but they all try to provide a great experience.
+Safety is of great importance to UCT, so all residences have strict access control and most are covered by closed-circuit television cameras.

 Students with disabilities can be accommodated in different residences.
-They simply have to contact the Student Accommodation Office and the Disability Unit, which will address their particular needs.
+Simply contact the Student Accommodation Office and the Disability Service, and they will address your particular needs.

-These residences provide common-room space for television, meetings and social interaction, as well as self-operating laundries.
+These residences have common-room space for television, meetings and social interaction, as well as self-operating laundries.
 Many have pool and table tennis facilities, and some have access to a swimming pool.

 Second-tier residences provide accommodation for senior undergraduate and postgraduate students.
-Catering residences provide up to three meals a day in a dining hall.
-Most second-tier accommodation is composed of two- to four-bedroom flats.
-All rooms in second-tier residences are single.
+Catering residences provide up to 3 meals a day in a dining hall.
+Most second-tier accommodation is in the form of 2- to 4-bedroom flats.
+All rooms are single.

-The residence governance structures ensure a smooth transition into independent senior student life while allowing students to share communal space with their counterparts.
+The residence governance structures allow for a smooth transition into independent senior student life while allowing you to share communal space with your peers.

 These residences provide common-room space for television, meetings and social interaction, as well as self-operating laundries.
 Many have a piano, pool and table tennis facilities, and some have access to a swimming pool.